-- evidence of a life of high moral standing and a committed discipling relationship with the Lord and Saviour: - successful completion of all program requirements; - a minimum of 21 of the 36 credit hours earned through Kingswood University; - a letter grade of "C" or above attained in all courses; - a minimum cumulative grade point average of 2.0: - full payment of all financial commitments to the University.
+- evidence of a life of high moral standing and a committed discipling relationship with the Lord and Saviour; - successful completion of all program requirements within seven years of first enrolment in the program; - a minimum of 21 of the 36 credit hours earned through Kingswood University for the M.A.
+Pastoral Theology degree, or 45 of the 66 credit hours earned through Kingswood University for the M.A.
+Clinical & Mental Health Counselling degree; - a letter grade of "C" or above attained in all courses and a minimum cumulative grade point average of 2.0; - full payment of all financial commitments to the University.